 TED Talk: “The Future of Race in America” with Michelle Alexander

 13th directed by Ava DuVernay

 Between the World and Me by Ta-Nehisi Coates

 America’s Original Sin by Jim Wallis

-Through Faith & Justice, we strive to become:
+Through our Faith & Justice ministries, we strive to become:

 faithful witnesses who will learn the truth of a divided society through discernment and share the new narrative